specialityProjectEnsimag/OCR/README.md

 ## Clustering - KMeans
 Due to the large number of images of each category, it is necessary to compute K clusters for each label.
 For each letter, the algorithm gathers closest images in an average image.
-For computing the different clusters, the [KMeans](https://en.wikipedia.org/wiki/K-means_clustering) algorithm is used.
+To compute the different clusters, the [KMeans](https://en.wikipedia.org/wiki/K-means_clustering) algorithm is used.

 ## Recognition - KNN
 After computing the clusters, we compare the image obtained by segmentation to the different clusters.
 The K identic closest pictures define the label of the character.
-The MSE distance is used, even if Chamfer distance has been tried with and without skeletonization.
+The MSE distance is used, even if Chamfer distance has been tried with and without skeletonization. (-> I didn't understand, but 'has been tried' seems hazardous)

 ## Further work
 - Neural Network is the solution for recognition